Daniel-Mietchen/events/JupyterCon-2017.md

 # About

-This file hosts the draft of a submission for [JupyterCon](https://conferences.oreilly.com/jupyter/jup-ny), to be held in New York on August 23-25, 2017.
+This file hosts the draft of a submission on [rerunning Jupyter notebooks from PMC](https://github.com/sparcopen/open-research-doathon/issues/25) for [JupyterCon](https://conferences.oreilly.com/jupyter/jup-ny), to be held in New York on August 23-25, 2017.
 The deadline for submitting talks is March 14, 2017, 11:59pm Eastern Daylight Time.

 * In order to facilitate real-time collaborative drafting of a submission, a [Google doc](https://docs.google.com/document/d/1J2BhQtAr646ZcIczup2251gRBKdaZixXiSBSbBse7rU/edit) has been set up.